Show the leaderboard, simulation GIFs, and/ or Decapode diagrams by selecting options at the top menu.

 The Diffusion DecapodeA Decapode multiphysics diagram encoding diffusion

 A Decapode is a diagram of a system of multiphysics equations.
 That's all you need to know to start if you are a physicist looking to model fluid flow, or a chemist looking to model the reaction of some chemical species.
 However, people familiar with graph theory can understand these as something like directed acyclic graphs (DAGs), where nodes are physical quantities, and edges are operators that relate them.
-People familiar with category theory will suspect that diagram carries a connotation with it of composability of morphisms.
+People familiar with category theory will suspect that diagram carries a connotation of composability of morphisms.
 That is, an arrow from A to B, and an arrow from B to C, can be understood as an arrow from A to C in its own right.
-People even more familiar with category can understand these as copresheaves from some category acting like a database schema.
+People even more familiar with category theory can understand these as copresheaves from some category acting like a database schema.
 Or, as people familiar with Catlab.jl will understand them, as a certain type of Acset.
-But that's just what a Decapode is.
-What else is there to Decapodes?

 What makes constructing Decapodes fast?